rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 To quote a long-since-forgotten ski movie, a skier reflected that “In a world where a lot of things are soul crushing, skiing is something that has a lot of soul.”
 I lived by these words for the better part of a decade.

 Five years ago, a heavy forward bias in my ski ambition perhaps overshadowed other areas in my life.
 Lately, however, things seem to have plateaued, to have reached a state of dynamic equilibrium: my desire to spend time outside has met with increasing pulls from other pursuits.
-Perhaps all this windy philosophizing is to arrive at no more hackneyed a conclusion than finding balance between different priorities in life, than having everything in moderation.
+Perhaps all this windy philosophizing is to arrive at no more hackneyed a conclusion than to find balance between different priorities in life, than to have everything in moderation.

 My high school chemistry teacher remarked that a (slightly gruesome) real-world example of chemical equilibrium would be to put a rat in an airtight jar for a month.
-Breathing, digesting, and contracting muscles are all transient biochemical processes that work against steady-state equilibrium as they all continually change in time.
-When such processes reach a point of no longer varying in time we will have thus reached the ultimate form of equilibrium—death.
+Breathing, digesting, and contracting muscles are all transient biochemical processes that work against steady-state equilibrium.
+When such processes reach a point of no longer varying in time we will have thus reached the ultimate form of equilibrium, the final biochemical state.
 TODO

 ## Ideas